kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 As a side note, I am currently building a more complicated compiler that uses the __Single Static Assignment__ form and also does proper-ish register allocation, I will try to write about some of the algorithms that I implemented when I finish it, but it still needs a lot of work.

-!!! note "__Mandatory warning__: If you just want to create your own programming language and don't care too much about making something from scratch, You are better of just writing a [LLVM](https://llvm.org/) Frontend.
-LLVM Can generate really beautiful optimized code.
+!!! note "__Mandatory warning__: If you just want to create your own programming language and don't care too much about making something from scratch, You are better off just writing a [LLVM](https://llvm.org/) Frontend.
+LLVM Can generate really beautifully optimized machine code.
 Instead of the horribly inefficient machine code we will generate.
 The section on recursive descent parsing would still be useful for you though."

 [TOC]

 ## The basic anatomy of a compiler (optional)
 We don't really have to worry about any of this, this is just to give you an idea, may be slightly inaccurate.

 * __Tokenization & Parsing__ (we can consider tokenization and parsing as a single step).